 Arsenic seeps into the water from different types of natural deposits or industrial pollution.
-Drinking water with high level of arsenic during pregnancy increases the chances of miscarriage, preterm birth, and birth defects.
+Drinking water with a high level of arsenic during pregnancy increases the chances of miscarriage, preterm birth, and birth defects.

 When chemical disinfectants react with naturally occurring organic matter, it can lead to the formation of chloroform.
-There is a link between the presence of disinfection byproducts and increased risk of birth defects.
+There is a link between the presence of disinfection byproducts and the increased risk of birth defects.
 The presence of disinfection byproducts in water causes neural tube defects and cleft palates.

 Is Bottled Water Safe for Babies?